A Simple Guide to Car and Campervan Rental Insurance in New Zealand

 - Single vehicle rollover incidents

 Car insurance is not compulsory to drive on New Zealand roads.
 Therefore, it’s not a requirement for New Zealand car rental companies to offer third-party insurance (covering other people, vehicles and property in an accident that was deemed your fault).
-Note that injuries are usually covered by New Zealand’s universal cover, the ACC, however, if you want full third-party cover you should purchase this separately to your car rental.
+Note that injuries are usually covered by New Zealand’s universal cover, the ACC, however, if you want full third-party cover you should purchase this separately from your car rental or choose a premium insurance add-on provided by a car rental company that does.

-What Other Ways Can You Get Your Car Rental Covered?
+What Other Ways Can You Get Your Car or Campervan Rental Covered?

 Insurance From Your Credit Card